Southampton-RSG/2021-11-1-socobio-crs/novice/shell/05-script.md

 $ wc -l *.csv | sort -n
 ~~~

-because `wc -l` lists the number of lines in the files
+This is because `wc -l` lists the number of lines in the files
-(recall that wc stands for 'word count', adding the -l flag means 'count lines' instead)
+(recall that wc stands for 'word count', adding the `-l` flag means 'count lines' instead)
 and `sort -n` sorts things numerically.
 We could put this in a file,
 but then it would only ever sort a list of `.csv` files in the current directory.